gijntema/artemis/README.md

 	* Python 3.9.4+
 	* Git

-see package_versions.txt for python packages and versions employed
+see src/package_versions.txt for python packages and versions employed

 ## Getting Started